 This Recommendation defines the following terms:

-3.2.1 question answering: A system that provides answers in natural language to the questions which are in the natural language form by analysing the questions and all the knowledge resources that are available to the system.

-3.2.2 natural language processing: A method that analyses text in natural languages through several processes such as part-of- speech recognition, syntactic analysis and semantic analysis.

-3.2.3 co-reference resolution: A function that detects the preceding referents of the pronouns which replace the noun phrases of the input sentences.
+3.2.1 co-reference resolution: A function that detects the preceding referents of the pronouns which replace the noun phrases of the input sentences.

+3.2.2 CV_occupation: A Named Entity tag that belongs to Civilization (CV) category that indicates a person’s occupation. (e.g. Scientist).

+3.2.3 CV_prize: A Named Entity tag that belongs to Civilization (CV) category that indicates a prize. (e.g. Nobel Prize).

+3.2.4 IsA relation: A hierarchical relation between two words in such a way that meaning of one word includes that of the other word.

-3.2.4 knowledge base: A collection of knowledge resources that consist of structured and unstructured data.
+3.2.5 knowledge base: A collection of knowledge resources that consist of structured and unstructured data.
 The knowledge Base is used to provide information to the various application that are related with information provision such as QA system and search system.

-3.2.5 named entity recognition: A function that recognizes Named Entities such as PLO which are people, organizations and places from the sentences.
+3.2.6 named entity recognition: A function that recognizes Named Entities such as PLO which are people, organizations and places from the sentences.
 The PLO can be decomposed to more detailed Named Entities depending on the applications.

+3.2.7 natural language processing: A method that analyses text in natural languages through several processes such as part-of- speech recognition, syntactic analysis and semantic analysis.

-3.2.6 part-of-speech recognition: A function that recognizes Parts of speech (POS) in the sentences and assigns relevant POS tags considering contextual meaning of the target sentences.
+3.2.8 part-of-speech recognition: A function that recognizes Parts of speech (POS) in the sentences and assigns relevant POS tags considering contextual meaning of the target sentences.

+3.2.9 question answering: A system that provides answers in natural language to the questions which are in the natural language form by analysing the questions and all the knowledge resources that are available to the system.

-3.2.7 semantic analysis: A function that recognizes the semantic relations among the words around predicates that exist in the same sentence.
+3.2.10 semantic analysis: A function that recognizes the semantic relations among the words around predicates that exist in the same sentence.
 It then generates semantic PAS which is predicate argument structure.